jmutai/ocp4_ansible/README.md

-## OpenShift 4 Ansible tasks and Jinja templates for Bastion/Helper Node setup
+## Ansible Playbook for OpenShift 4 and Jinja templates for Bastion/Helper Node setup

 Here is the directory structure of all the files in this directory: